A collection of miscellaneous knowledge for makers, artists, and creatives.

 Color Palette: a range of colors used in a creation

-Figurative: representing a form or figure in art that retains clear ties to the real world.
+Figurative: representing a form or figure in art that retains clear ties to the real world, like the human body

 Found Poetry: a type of poetry created by taking words, phrases, and sometimes whole passages from other sources and reframing them as poetry (a literary equivalent of a collage) - (source)